 Ensuring that written procurement procedures comply with applicable federal, state, and local levels of requirements, following organizational policies and procedures, and maintaining well-organized documentation of each procurement will help avoid potential issues in the event a procurement system comes under scrutiny.
 FTA places emphasis on oversight of grantees’ procurement practices, and requires states to ensure that their subrecipients are following the FTA rules.

-Also, here are a few key procurement terms you will need to know along the way:
+Here are a few key procurement terms a transit manager will need to know:

 - A solicitation is a purchasing entity's request for offers, including a telephone request for price quotations, an invitation for bids, or a request for proposals.